The Gospel is Free

 It is the blood of Jesus that cleanses us from all sin and makes our justification possible.
 Without the shedding of His blood, there would be no forgiveness or justification.

 III.
-The Effect of Justification: A New Standing Before God
+The Effect of Justification: A New Standing Before Elohim

 Justification brings about several profound changes in the life of a believer.